Dems press Kavanaugh on abortion, Kozinski harassment allegations in second day of raucous hearings

 The confirmation hearing has been chaotic at times, with Democrats trying to delay the proceedings as they complain they haven't received enough records from Kavanaugh's past work.

 Senate Majority Leader Mitch McConnell found a way to allow Wednesday’s confirmation hearing to continue into the night, after a brief floor clash with Senate Democratic leader Chuck Schumer, D-N.Y.
 Schumer had objected to McConnell’s request for the committee to continue meeting after 2 p.m., despite plans to go late.
-But McConnell, using a parliamentary maneuver, adjourned the Senate for the day -- because commitees can meet as long as they like when the Senate is not in session.
+But McConnell, using a parliamentary maneuver, adjourned the Senate for the day -- because committees can meet as long as they like when the Senate is not in session.

 KAVANAUGH VOWS TO 'KEEP AN OPEN MIND IN EVERY CASE'